-Makeup Revolution Conceal and Define has taken the world by storm.
+Makeup Revolution Conceal and Define has taken the makeup world by storm.
 This isn’t an ordinary concealer at all.
-The concealer is AMAZING and for the ridiculously cheap price of only £4 and £7 for the supersize Conceal and Define.
+The concealer works amazingly and for the ridiculously cheap price of only £4 and £7 for the supersize Conceal and Define.

 What I don’t like, is when a concealer covers my spots seamlessly for an hour, or maybe 2, but then after it goes shiny, or shows every line and pore.
 I’ve used some expensive concealers before that have done exactly that.

-The Makeup Revolution Conceal and Define comes in a pretty, clear packaging with pearly purple/pink writing.
+The Makeup Revolution Conceal and Define comes in pretty, clear packaging with pearly purple/pink writing.
 It comes in 2 sizes, the standard and the supersize which has 3 times the amount of product.

-The plus side to the concealer being a thick consistency is that it is super pigmented.
+The plus side of the concealer being a thick consistency is that it is super pigmented.
 And because the concealer is so highly pigmented it covers every spot, blemish, discolouration….you name it, it does it!